-- ensures that all temporary staff and volunteers are made aware of the college's arrangements for safeguarding - ensures that the Foundation contributes to inter agency working and plans
+• ensures that all temporary staff and volunteers are made aware of the college's arrangements for safeguarding ensures that the Foundation contributes to inter agency working and plans

-- provides a coordinated offer of early help when additional needs of children are identified - •considers how children may be taught about safeguarding, including online - The Trustees nominate a member (normally the chair) to be responsible for liaising with the local authority and other agencies in the event of an allegation being made against the CEO. - It is the responsibility of the Trustees to ensure that the Foundations safeguarding, recruitment and managing allegations procedures are in accordance with the LSCPB and national guidance.
+• considers how children may be taught about safeguarding, including online

+• The Trustees nominate a member (normally the chair) to be responsible for liaising with the local authority and other agencies in the event of an allegation being made against the CEO.

+• It is the responsibility of the Trustees to ensure that the Foundations safeguarding, recruitment and managing allegations procedures are in accordance with the LSCPB and national guidance.